-The business system sends XML files that represent 'nesting requests', possibly of complex orders.
-They can be about different graphics, each with their own quantity, substrate, etc. By doing this, the business system can ask the nesting server possible
+• The business system sends XML files that represent 'nesting requests', possibly of complex orders.
+They can be about different graphics, each with their own quantity, substrate, etc. By doing this, the business system can ask the nesting server possible layouts for estimation purpose only.
+It then uses the return data for its own cost calculation and maybe production preparation.

-• After the layouts have been exported, the feedback XML to the business system describes the whole order and includes references to the actual production files.
+After the layouts have been exported, the feedback XML to the business system describes the whole order and includes references to the actual production files.